-The following is an interview with Jules Rivera regarding the new sci-fi graphic novel, Spectre Deep 6.
-In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Rivera about the inspiration behind the graphic novel, her shared creative process in bringing the story to life with Jennifer Brody, the impact that Spectre Deep 6 may have with readers, and more!
+The following is an interview with Trenor Rapkins regarding the recent release of the graphic novel, The Lords of Invention.
+In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Rapkins about the creative process of bringing the story to life, how the story may connect with readers, and more!

 Bounty Hunters!
 Do we need their scum?
 IDW’s Star Wars Adventures #14 tells us that we do with not one, but TWO stories.
 These tales feature different sides of their individual characters.

 IDW has provided fans of comic book art some wonderful gifts over the past few years.
 Books of original illustrated stories by legends Jack Kirby, John Romita, Gil Kane, and others have allowed the general audience a backstage pass of how the original, hand-drawn stories appeared before production.
 This collection has now been expanded by another inspirational creator.